World Mobile Stratospheric Acquires Britten-Norman Islander Aircraft

 Expediting Disaster Response from the Stratosphere

 When disasters disrupt infrastructure and upend lives, restoring connectivity becomes the backbone of recovery.
-During World Mobile’s Operation Connecting the Disconnected after Hurricane Helene, we restored communications rapidly through its terrestrial AirNode network.
+During World Mobile’s Operation Connecting the Disconnected after Hurricane Helene, we restored communications rapidly through our terrestrial AirNode network.
 World Mobile Stratospheric builds on that legacy with an unprecedented airborne layer designed for speed, scale, and stability.

 What Comes Next